Sri Lanka eco lodge accommodation

 Unforgettable.
 A truly special place, we are so grateful to have experienced the accommodation and the wonderful team.
 Thank you!

-In January 2002 we opened for tourists and began using ecotourism as a way forward.
-A tool to conserve the environment through creating new nature based jobs.
-Simply by using the nature in a constructive – not destructive way in the local area which is a wilderness, forest as well as slash and burn cultivation area north of the Yala National Park.
+Planet- ) This is a private Sri Lankan ecotourism venture that grew up as a pioneering grass root project since year 2001.
+A step by step project founded on the vision to use ecotourism as a way forward for the local community and environment by creating a great, authentic, nature and service based tourism experience.
+Utilizing tourism as a tool to conserve the environment by creating new nature based jobs.
+Simply by using the nature in a constructive Ė not destructive way in the local area which is a wilderness, forest as well as slash and burn cultivation area north of the Yala National Park.

 Popular similar holidays